PvPClt/project/album_en.md

 ![](Images/En_Album_54.jpg)

+Russia.
-Sermon in front of a Russian church.
+Sermon in front of a Russian Orthodox church.

 **Priest:**